micromaomao/blog/content/linux-ick/en.md

 <span class="irrelevant">...</span>
 </pre>

 Oops, that's not what we want.
-It's likely that our earlier &lsquo;syscall fork&rsquo; catchpoint triggered again.
-Let's keep doing `c`, and also go back to the gdb in the VM and do `c`, until we get to handle_mm_fault in the fork-test, either child or parent (the first one would copy memory).
+Let's keep doing `c` until we get to `handle_mm_fault` in the fork-test process, either child or parent (the first one would copy memory).
 The confusing &lsquo;two numbering system&rsquo; for threads in kgdb definitely isn't helpful, but you can always do either a `monitor ps` or `info threads` to check.
 The breakpoint message uses the &lsquo;gdb numbering&rsquo;, which is the first column of `info threads`.

 <pre>(gdb) <b>info threads</b>
   Id   Target Id                      Frame